 The show’s host is Bobby Sylvester, who holds a lively discussion with hundreds of experts.
 Besides hosting the Baseball Podcast, Bobby Sylvester also co-hosts FantasyPros Football Podcast with Mike Tagliere.
 He is also a writer for DFS and MLB Prospects.

 The show is on the 82nd episode soon getting to the 100th episode of nothing but the best baseball analytics.

 Baseball podcasts aren’t all about commentaries.
 Sometimes, an understanding of the history behind baseball games is crucial.
-So, if you are interested in baseball history to listen to Fadeaway: The Baseball History Podcast hosted by Eric Enders.
-The first episode aired in May, 2016.
+So, if you are interested in baseball history, listen to Fadeaway: The Baseball History Podcast hosted by Eric Enders.
+The first episode aired in May 2016.

 What do you know about Eric Enders?
 This host was weaned on Vin Scully as a baby and his obsession with baseball started at a tender age of nine.
-He has been a writer for over two decades on his beloved Los Angeles Dodgers, ballparks, Negro Leagues, Latinos in baseball, and the Deadball Era.
-His renowned authorship has featured on MLB.com, Sports on Earth, Austin American-Statesman, Variety, and The New York Times, among others.
+He has been a writer for over two decades on his beloved Los Angeles Dodgers, Ballparks, Negro Leagues, Latinos in Baseball, and the Deadball Era.
+His renowned authorship has been featured on MLB.com, Sports on Earth, Austin American-Statesman, Variety, and The New York Times, among others.

 Enders uses colorful characters to tell stories of this great National Pastime.

 As the name suggests, this is a dedicated Red Sox Podcast.
 It is owned by CLNS radio, a Boston-based online sports radio station known to broadcast some of the well-known sports radio shows in the whole country.
 This product of CLNS Radio covers all Red Sox and the Major League Baseball (MLB).